Dardanelles operation: Background

-In anticipation of a war between Russia and the Ottoman Empire, Britain had sent Sir Thomas Louis from Cadiz on 2 November 1806 into the Mediterranean Sea.
+In anticipation of a war between Russia and the Turkish Empire, Britain had sent Sir Thomas Louis from Cadiz on 2 November 1806 into the Mediterranean Sea.
 He reached Tenedos, near the Dardanelles Strait, on 21 November, made a brief trip to Constantinople and returned to the Straits.
-The Ottomans had declared war on Russia on 30 December 1806, and Britain sent Admiral Sir John Duckworth in Royal George 100 guns from Cadiz on 15 January 1807 into the Mediterranean Sea.
+The Ottomans had declared war on Russia on 30 December 1806, and Britain sent Duckworth in Royal George 100 guns from Cadiz on 15 January 1807 into the Mediterranean Sea.
 Picking up Windsor Castle 98 guns and Repulse 74 guns from Gibraltar and Pompée 74 and Ajax 74 from Malta as replacements for the Russian fleet under Seniavin, which was still in the Adriatic, Duckworth proceeded to Tenedos.
 Despite the British ultimatum, on December 22 Selim declared war on Russia.
 On 29 January 1807, the frigate Endymion of 40 guns left Constantinople, evacuating the British ambassador and all British residents.
 A formal declaration of war had not yet been sent by London and the two powers were still technically allied.

 On February 10, Duckworth's fleet concentrated at the mouth of the Dardanelles.
 It met Louis's ships and returned to Tenedos on 1 February, where Duckworth's ships met up.
 Still not technically at war, the Ottomans delayed Duckworth with token negotiations.
 The presence of British and Russian vessels at the mouth of the Dardanelles caused Sebastiani and his French engineering officers to begin the improvement of the Ottoman shore batteries.